benjaminkalk/docker-magento/README.md

 #### Xdebug & PHPStorm

 1. First, install the [Chrome Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).
 After installed, right click on the Chrome icon for it and go to Options.
-Under IDE Key, select PHPStorm from the list and click Save.
+Under IDE Key, select PhpStorm from the list to set the IDE Key to "PHPSTORM", then click Save.

-2. Next, enable Xdebug in the PHP-FPM container by running: `bin/xdebug enable`, the restart the docker containers (CTRL+C then `bin/start`).
+2. Next, enable Xdebug debugging in the PHP container by running: `bin/xdebug enable`.

-3. Then, open `PHPStorm > Preferences > Languages & Frameworks > PHP` and configure:
+3. Then, open `PhpStorm > Preferences > PHP` and configure:

-    - `CLI Interpreter`
+    * `CLI Interpreter`

-      - Create a new interpreter and specify `From Docker`, and name it `markoshust/magento-php:7-3-fpm`.
+        * Create a new interpreter from the `From Docker, Vagrant, VM...` list.
-      - Choose `Docker`, then select the `markoshust/magento-php:7-3-fpm` image name, and set the `PHP Executable` to `php`.
+        * Select the Docker Compose option.
+        * For Server, select `Docker`.
+If you don't have Docker set up as a server, create one and name it `Docker`.
+        * For Configuration files, add both the `docker-compose.yml` and `docker-compose.dev.yml` files from your project directory.
+        * For Service, select `phpfpm`, then click OK.
+        * Name this CLI Interpreter `phpfpm`, then click OK again.

     - `Path mappings`

-      - Don't do anything here as the next `Docker container` step will automatically setup a path mappings.

-    - `Docker container`
-      - Remove any pre-existing volume bindings.
-      - Add the following volume bindings:
+      - Add the following path mappings (`Local Path` -> `Remote Path`):
         - `/var/www/html` -> `<path_to_project>/src`
         - `/var/www/html/app/code/Magento/DataServices` -> `<path_to_project>/extensions/data-services/DataServices`
         - `/var/www/html/app/code/Magento/DataServicesMultishipping` -> `<path_to_project>/extensions/data-services/DataServicesMultishipping`
         - `/var/www/html/app/code/Magento/ServicesId` -> `<path_to_project>/extensions/services-id/ServicesId`
+        - `/var/www/html/app/code/Magento/ServicesIdGraphQlServer` -> `<path_to_project>/extensions/services-id/ServicesIdGraphQlServer`
         - `/var/www/html/app/code/Magento/ServicesConnector` -> `<path_to_project>/extensions/services-connector/ServicesConnector`
         - `/var/www/html/app/code/Magento/ProductRecommendations` -> `<path_to_project>/extensions/product-recommendations/ProductRecommendations`
         - `/var/www/html/app/code/Magento/ProductRecommendationsLayout` -> `<path_to_project>/extensions/product-recommendations/ProductRecommendationsLayout`